DroneCodes/DroneCodes/README.md

 **DroneCodes/DroneCodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on ... perfecting my skills as an Android Developer
+- 🔭 I’m currently working on ... perfecting my skills as an Mobile Developer
 - 🌱 I’m currently learning ...
-Java
+Dart, Flutter........
 - 👯 I’m looking to collaborate on ...
-Contemt Applications
+Mobile Applications
 - 🤔 I’m looking for help with ...
-Creating and managing a very good application
+Writing more reusable code
 - 💬 Ask me about ...
-Java and Android
+Android, Flutter, Dart and Java
 - 📫 How to reach me: ... oluwafisayomiogunyemi@gmail.com
 - 😄 Pronouns: ...
 Mr
 - ⚡ Fun fact: ...
 I love learning new languages